A BRIEF HISTORY

 The Eucalyptus Oil has been used by the Aboriginals for thousands of years.
 The first settlers soon realised its potential in documentation by John White in 1788.
 The first known commercial eucalyptus oil industry began in Tasmania in 1830 but was short lived.

-In 1844 a South Australian Company, FH Faulding contracted a studying chemist Joseph Bosisto for 3 years to study 30 species of Eucalypt varieties that they sent to England.
+In 1844 a South Australian Company, FH Faulding contracted a studying chemist in England Joseph Bosisto for 3 years to study 30 species of Eucalypt varieties that they sent to England.
 Fauldings later bought Joseph into Australia to continue their research, he arrived in Adelaide in 1848.
 After fulfilling his contract with Fauldings he moved to Victoria for the gold boom.
 After that date little was done in exploiting the oil until 1852 when Count Ferdinard Von Muller a botanist recommended it was made an industry and joined forces with Joseph Bosisto in Victoria.

 The Eucalyptus Oil Distilling Industry on Kangaroo Island began in the 1880’s using Eucalyptus cneorifolia the Kangaroo Island Narrow Leaf Mallee, and dozens of stills were established, making it one of Kangaroo Islands major industries.